qualisys/Real-Time-Protocol-Documentation/client/index.md

 Example:
 {{> sixd_xml_example }}

+#### Gaze vector XML parameters
+In response to the command GetParameters GazeVector the QTM RT server will reply with an XML data packet, containing a block called Gaze_Vector.
+See below for the format of this block.

+* **Vector**
+  Block containing gaze vector information.

+  * Name
+  The name of the gaze vector body.

+  * Frequency
+  The gaze vector update frequency.

+Example:
+{{> gaze_xml_example }}

 #### Analog XML parameters
 In response to the command GetParameters Analog the QTM RT server will reply